 Hello!

-I am a rising fifth-year PhD student at MIT Operations Research Center advised by Prof. Karen Zheng and previously by Prof. Joann de Zegher.
+I am a fifth-year PhD student at MIT Operations Research Center advised by Prof. Karen Zheng and previously by Prof. Joann de Zegher.

 My work brings together theory, analytics, and fieldwork to tackle complex challenges for social good.
 I believe in choosing the right tool for the problem: depending on the context, I build theoretical models, develop data-driven decision tools, or run experiments in the field.
 At the core, I’m passionate about understanding real-world decision-making and designing scalable solutions that drive meaningful impact.
 Current projects include (i) improving livelihoods and sustainability in smallholder supply chains, and (ii) optimizing nonprofit operations.